Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Per Gallup (October 2021), There is a big increase in the criminal victimization of urban households in 2021, 30 percent compared to 22 percent in 2020.
 Seven percent of urban residents were violently victimized compared to 3% of U.S. adults.
 The majority of Americans live in urban areas.
 The collective data (urban crime victimization-computer crime) indicates a growing crime problem for at least half of American households, Gallup.

 Per Gallup (February 2020), “Each year since 2017, 15% of U.S. adults have indicated they were victimized by crime in the past year.
 A subset of that, between 1% and 3%, have reported being the victim of a violent crime.”
 One percent of Americans were victimized by violent crime in 2016.
 That tripled to three percent in 2019.
-2019 is the first year where violent crime reached three percent, Gallup.
+2019 is the first year that violent crime reached three percent, Gallup.

 Per Gallup (November 2016) Americans’ direct experience with crime is at a 16-year high, consistent with a gradual increase — from 22% in 2001 to 29% today — in the percentage saying that they or a household member was the victim of a robbery, vandalism or violent crime in the past year, see Gallup-Crime.